scotws/tinkasm/docs/MANUAL.md

                 jmp ice&fire
 ```
 Note that in contrast to other assemblers, labels do not have to end with a `:`.
 You cannot have more than one label in the same line.
+Internally, labels are
+moved to their own lines during processing.

 ### Anonymous Labels